pSmith000/HorrorMaze/README.md

 1. Download the Zip File
 2. Unzip the file onto your computer
-3. Open up the folder called Horror Maze
+3. Open up the folder called v1.0
-4. Click on the file ending in .exe
+4. Open up the file HorrorMaze.exe

 ## How To Play